blog-banner-image

 While the path toward becoming a police detective may vary, generally, after obtaining a high school diploma or GED, it can take anywhere from five to eight years to be promoted from a police officer to a detective.

-In addition, to be a competitive applicant for the police department, prospective officers must pass physical exams, background checks, and other requirements.
-In some cases, once hired as a police officer, candidates will attend a police academy for further training.
+In addition, prospective officers must pass physical exams, background checks, and other requirements to be competitive applicants for the police department.
+In some cases, once hired as police officers, candidates will attend a police academy for further training.
 The length of academies varies by department, city, and state.
 In Portland, OR, basic police training lasts 16 weeks, whereas in San Jose, CA, training lasts 30 weeks.

-Additionally, after graduating from a police academy, aspiring detectives must continue developing an experience of at least three years as a police officer before being promoted to detective.
-To be promoted, officers must complete an exam, and/or they will be evaluated based on their service within the police department.
+Additionally, after graduating from a police academy, aspiring detectives must continue developing at least three years of experience as police officers before being promoted to detective.
+To be promoted, officers must complete an exam and/or be evaluated based on their service within the police department.

 Steps to Becoming a Detective